kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/19-finishing-touches/04-svg-browser-support-p1.md

 ```

 ## What does the gulp modernizr package do for us?
-* Modernizr has the ability to test browsers for hundreds of different features
+* `Modernizr` has the ability to test browsers for hundreds of different features
     - Examples
         + Flexbox
         + Opacity
         + CSS animations
-* But the more features we test for, the larger the modernizr file becomes and the more it will slow down load speed for our visitors
+* But the more features we test for, the larger the `modernizr` file becomes and the more it will slow down load speed for our visitors
-* This gulp-modernizr will enable us to build our own custom copy of modernizr to only include the code we need to test for certain features we are using in our site
+* This `gulp-modernizr` will enable us to build our own custom copy of `modernizr` to **only include the code we need** to test for certain features we are using in our site
-    - This will keep our modernizr file small and efficient
+    - This will keep our `modernizr` file small and efficient
     - Our web site will load faster

 ## How does modernizr know which features we need to test for?
 * We point to our CSS and JS files in the `src`
-* We pipe that group of files through the modernizr package
+* We pipe that group of files through the `modernizr` package
 * It will look at our code and automatically determine which features we need to test for
-* It will generate a lightweight customized modernizr file
+* It will generate a lightweight customized `modernizr` file
-* And we us gulp to pipe that file to our destintation folder `dest`
+* And we use `Gulp` to **pipe** that file to our destination folder `dest`

 `modernizr.js`